riodevista/github-users/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`).
 4. Push to the branch (`git push origin feature/your-feature-name`).
 5. Create a new Pull Request.

+## Versions

+### Version 1.1
+- Added pagination to improve performance and user experience when loading a large number of users

+### Version 1.0
+- Initial release of GitHub Users, with basic functionality to display a list of users and navigate to their details screen

 ## License